IQSS/dataverse/doc/Sphinx/source/User/permissions-tou.rst

 Enable contribution invitation, grant permissions to users and groups, and manage dataverse file permissions.

-Navigate to Manage Permissions from the Options page:
+Navigate to Manage Permissions from the [???] page:

-``Dataverse home page > Options page > Permissions tab > Permissions subtab``
+[need to add the path here]

 **Contribution Settings**

 Choose the access level contributors have to your dataverse.
-Whether they are allowed to edit only their own studies, all studies, or whether all registered users can edit their own studies (Open dataverse) or all studies (Wiki dataverse).
-In an Open dataverse, users can add studies by simply creating an account, and can edit their own studies any time, even after the study is released.
-In a Wiki dataverse, users cannot only add studies by creating an account, but also edit any study in that dataverse.
-Contributors cannot, however, release a study directly.
-After their edits, they submit it for review and a dataverse administrator or curator will release it.
+[Add a description when permissions is more solidified]

 **User Permission Settings**